Krakow - Warsaw: Pilica cycle path

 PIcturesque, Lush, Idyllic, CAptivating: PILICA (read: peeleetsa).
 A 300 km long river which originates not far from Krakow and flows into the Vistula shortly before Warsaw.

-Ten years after Poland entered the EU there is an as yet relatively unknown treasure waiting for cycle tourists to discover it.
+Years after Poland entered the EU there is an as yet relatively unknown treasure waiting for cycle tourists to discover it.
 A dense network of what was earlier sandy or stony small country roads has now been newly paved and the smooth asphalt roads with minimal traffic are perfect for cycling.
-And ten years after advertising the "Dunajec Cycle Path" as Poland's cycling destination we now recommend the "Pilica Cycle Path" as a very simple week-long cycle tour that starts in Krakow and ends in Warka near Warsaw.
+And Years after advertising the "Dunajec Cycle Path" as Poland's cycling destination we now recommend the "Pilica Cycle Path" as a very simple week-long cycle tour that starts in Krakow and ends in Warka near Warsaw.

 This tour can be easily combined with our other week-long cycling and hiking modules (Dunajec, Masuria and Sudeten).
 On the way one can - after cycling - get a different perspective of the river from a canoe.